gemvara/grails-jaxrs/README.md

 Integration tests do not work (need to be refactored for Grails 3).

+# Problem #3

+create-resource scripts don't work, you will need to create resources manually for now.

 #Grails JAX-RS Plugin

 A [Grails](http://grails.org) plugin that supports the development of RESTful web services based on the [Java API for RESTful Web Services](http://jcp.org/en/jsr/detail?id=311) (JSR 311: JAX-RS).